 Do you want to customize the WooCommerce product search on your online store?
-WooCommerce provides a separate shop page for a listing of products.
+WooCommerce provides a separate shop page for a product listing.
 By modifying product searches, your customer can filter their desired product on the shop page itself.
 In this article, we study how to customize a WooCommerce product search on the WordPress website.

 This search flow is ideal for CMS websites.
 But, when it comes to WooCommerce we need to modify this flow.

 For WooCommerce, when a user searches for the product it should show the filtered result on the shop page.
-It doesn’t make any sense showing the result in a format of a post listing page.
+It doesn’t make any sense to show the result in a format of a post listing page.

-Now, when I enter the keyword say ‘development’ in the search field, it will redirect to a page where I see the product as shown in the screenshot below.
+Now, when I enter the keyword say ‘t-shirt’ in the search field, it will redirect to a page where I see the product as shown in the screenshot below.

-This is something we don’t want on a website.
-After all, it’s an online store so we prefer product search should be filtered out on the shop page like below.
+We don’t want this behavior in a WooCommerce store.
+Here we prefer product search should be filtered out on the shop page itself like below.